filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag can be safely disabled.

-### pic
-Only makes sense on the `ia32` architecture when `system-ffmpeg` flag is disabled.
-Pass the `--disable-asm` option to the `chromium/scripts/build_ffmpeg.py` script.
-Disable optimized assembly code and use the non-optimized but PIC-friendly (Position-Independent Code) code instead.

-This flag should normally be disabled.

 ### proprietary-codecs
 Pass the `proprietary_codecs=true` and the `ffmpeg_branding=Chrome` (instead of `Chromium`) option to the `gn gen` command.
 If the `system-ffmpeg` flag is disabled, also pass the `--branding Chrome` (instead of `Chromium`) option to the `chromium/scripts/build_ffmpeg.py` build script.
 Build the bundled FFmpeg library with support for proprietary codecs, e.g. MP3, etc, and make sure that the built Chromium exposes an ability to play these when requested.